Covid Health & Safety Guidance

 Custodial and Maintenance staff will continue “high touch-point” cleaning as be part of our daily routine.

 CDC guidelines state that wearing a well-fitting mask or respirator consistently and correctly reduces the risk of spreading the virus that causes COVID-19.

-Anyone that returns to school on day 6-10 of isolation from Covid-19 infection or with respiratory symptoms (regardless of a negative test) should wear a mask until symptoms are resolving.
+Anyone that returns to school on day 6-10 of isolation from Covid-19 infection or with respiratory symptoms (regardless of a negative test) should wear a mask.
 Respiratory symptoms include cough, shortness of breath, runny nose, congestion, sore throat.

 Masks - On Buses